Fingersmith (TV serial)

-Fingersmith is a four part BBC mini-series that was televised in 2005.
+Fingersmith is a three-part BBC mini-series that was televised in 2005.

-The story is an adaptation of Sarah Waters' 2002 novel of the same name and follows the meeting of two very different young women and what madness ensues.
+The story is an adaptation of Sarah Waters' 2002 novel of the same name and follows a con man who plans to seduce and defraud a wealthy heiress with the help of a young orphaned woman.
 Directed by Aisling Walsh, it stars Sally Hawkins, Imelda Staunton, Elaine Cassidy, Rupert Evans and Charles Dance.

 The mini-series was nominated for Best Drama Serial at the 2006 British Academy Television Awards.
+The series was re-edited from three 60-minute episodes into two 90-minute episodes for release on DVD and international syndication.